 Acumatica vs NetSuite Part 1: Pricing

 In order to identify the differences between the two you need to dig deeper, which is exactly what we’re going to do.
 In this three-part blog series we’re going to discuss different aspects of Acumatica and NetSuite, and how they compare to each other.
 What gives us the insight in order to do a true comparison?
-Well, we were a NetSuite partner for 3 years and have been an Acumatica partner for 3 years now as well, so with clients on both solutions and experts of both on staff, we know the ins & outs.
+Well, we’ve worked extensively with both NetSuite and Acumatica for many years and have experts that know the ins-and-outs of both solutions.

 What’s the first thing most businesses think about when they’re considering a new solution?
-Price.
+Cost of ownership.
 So let’s take a close look at the similarities and differences between Acumatica and NetSuite when it comes to price.

 Traditional ERP pricing is based on licensing, number of users, industry, customizations and additional products.
 NetSuite’s price structure doesn’t stray far from that, based on five distinct factors: base subscription, advanced applications/modules, number of users, resources used and support.
 One of the biggest hurdles businesses have to overcome when considering NetSuite is pricing though—it has a well-known reputation of being a very expensive solution.

 NetSuite’s base subscription is offered at three different levels, however the most affordable subscription is rarely sold due to functionality limitations and is only suitable to small businesses whose budget is a far cry from what’s required to run NetSuite.
 The price increases dramatically when you enter into mid-market and enterprise pricing, and from there the price continues to rise with businesses being charged for each additional user, adding advanced modules (price varies depending on what’s added) and resources.